k-barber/ccmb-doc/content/People/Dragons/Hydrargyrum ― The Quick.md

 A silvery, metallic, and mercurial dragon.
 She has the ability to transform into a puddle.

-Enveloped within her is a skeleton, with a black crown attached to it's skull. [[Marquis Marquaad]] confirmed that the skeleton within was [[Torveld Datrus]], based on the gash over her left eye socket.
+Enveloped within her is a skeleton, with a black crown attached to it's skull. [[Edgar Marquaad]] confirmed that the skeleton within was [[Torveld Datrus]], based on the gash over her left eye socket.

 She seems to harbor an intense hatred of [[The Empire of Datrus]], and the mere mention of it is enough to trigger a psychotic rage.

 This anger is likely a result of [[Hydrargyrum ― The Quick#The Black Crown|The Black Crown's]] influence on Hydrargyrum's mind.

-She is served by [[Duke Geoff Reinhardt]].
+She is served by [[Geoff Reinhardt]].
 ## The Black Crown
 The crown is the former crown of [[The Empire of Datrus|Datrus]].
 It was created by [[Aodreia ― The Lord of Ice]] out of blackfrost so that the Datrian royal family could bend Datrus to their will.
 It was stolen by [[Torveld Datrus]] when she fled the country.